Azure/azure-powershell/src/Sql/Sql/help/Remove-AzSqlInstanceLink.md

 LastHardenedLsn                :
 ```

-This command removes all instance links from the managed instance "ManagedInstance01".
+This command removes an instance link from the managed instance "ManagedInstance01" and outputs the deleted instance link object.

 ## PARAMETERS